- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

 Many reference tables only occasionally change.
 Why instantaneously recalculate something that rarely changes?
 This is just a waste of processing cycles.

 We want to see a report of all the sales orders that a company has processed for the past three months.
 This report was processed and aggregated, along with different dimensional attributes yesterday.
 Under Hasso Plattner’s logic, this aggregate is worthless because it is pre-calculated.

 Let us look at that statement in detail.

 Let us say that the aggregate was calculated yesterday, precisely 24 hours prior.

 - One day is roughly 1/90th of three months.

-- If we look back 90 days in the report, we will show say 100,000 sales orders.
-That is an average of 1111 sales orders per day (yes, weekends would be less than work days, but as an average 1111 sales orders)
+- If we look back 90 days in the report, we will show 100,000 sales orders.
+That is an average of 1111 sales orders per day (yes, weekends would be less than workdays, but as an average, 1111 sales orders)

-- Now let us say that the day that drops off, if we run the report anew had 1500 sales orders created (so a high day).
-And let us say that the day that was added, which is yesterday plus the hours up until the present hour are 700 sales orders (a low day).
+- Now let us say that the day that drops off if we run the report anew had 1500 sales orders created (so a high day).
+And let us say that the day added, which is yesterday plus the hours up until the present hour, is 700 sales orders (a low day).

 - So instead of looking at 100,000 sales orders, we are now looking at 99,200 sales orders.
 Is that a real problem?
 Is the last 24 hours more representative than the 24 hours from 3 months ago?
 Probably not.
 But if it is, how much more should the company be willing to spend to get rid of all aggregates?
 And are there other investments that might be a better use of that money?